 Temporal counters inaccuracy

-- Compression happens during destage, and so data in the write cache is not yet compressed (not reflected by the volume / filesystem "savings" field.
+- Compression occurs during destage.
+Data in the write cache is not yet compressed (not reflected by the volume / filesystem "savings" field).

 - Since data in write cache is not compressed, the host write is acknowledged without delay